lehman-cuny2x/30-days-javascript-grading-rubric/README.md

 The goal is to complete 15 of the 30 JavaScript challenges.

 ## Rubric for code submission
-  1. An assignment submission **must** have at least 6 git commits with messages.
+  1. An assignment submission **must** have at least 4 git commits with messages.
   2. Commit messages **must** be written in the imperative mood.
   3. Each commit **must** leave the code in a working state.
+  4. A README file with a 3-5 sentence description of the project.